Alejogb1/job-board/blog-data/why-i-do-get-cannot-find-bound-of-current-function-when-i-overwrite-the-ret-ad.md

 id: "why-i-do-get-cannot-find-bound-of-current-function-when-i-overwrite-the-ret-ad"
 ---

-Okay so you're hitting a classic and frankly annoying issue you're messing with the return address on the stack and getting tripped up by the compiler or maybe even the hardware itself let me break down why that's happening and how I've personally battled this demon over the years
+ so you're hitting a classic and frankly annoying issue you're messing with the return address on the stack and getting tripped up by the compiler or maybe even the hardware itself let me break down why that's happening and how I've personally battled this demon over the years

 So first off the “cannot find bound of current function” message you’re seeing that's essentially the system’s way of saying "hey I have no freaking idea where I’m supposed to go back to after this function finishes" It’s like trying to use a GPS but the starting point is nowhere and the ending point is a random pile of bits You've overwritten the crucial piece of data the return address